October 01, 2015

 New Jersey Residents Turn In Nearly 15,000 Pounds Of Expired And Unwanted Prescriptions

-NEWARK, N.J. - Carl J. Kotowski, Special Agent in Charge of the Drug Enforcement Administration’s New Jersey Division, announced that this past weekend’s National Prescription Take Back Day resulted in the collection and destruction of almost 15,000 pounds, or 7.5 tons, of expired, unused, and unwanted prescriptions throughout New Jersey.
-This was the seventh National Take Back Day sponsored by the DEA.
+NEWARK, N.J. - -Carl J. Kotowski, Special Agent in Charge of the Drug Enforcement Administration’s New Jersey Division, announced that this past weekend’s National Prescription Take Back Day resulted in the collection and destruction of 14,875 pounds, or 7.4 tons, of expired, unused, and unwanted prescriptions throughout New Jersey.
+This was the tenth National Take Back Day sponsored by the DEA.

-Throughout New Jersey on Saturday, October 26, 2013, 222 police departments participated in the collection of the expired, unused, and unwanted prescriptions at 232 collection sites throughout the state.
+Throughout New Jersey on Saturday, September 26, 2015, 211 police departments participated in the collection of the expired, unused, and unwanted prescriptions at 215 collection sites throughout the state.
 Residents were able to come to the various drop-off locations to safely dispose of these potentially dangerous prescription drugs.
+The nine previous Take-Back events nationwide from 2010-2014 resulted in 4.8 million pounds or 2,400 tons of unwanted medication collected.
+New Jersey residents surrendered more than 140,000 pounds or 70 tons of medication during that time frame.